Last revised: December 29, 2022

 By the latter part of the 1830s this new style of car was beginning to catch on across the rest of the industry as its versatility and value was realized.

-While the M&H invented the boxcar the pioneering Baltimore & Ohio is given the nod for developing the first practical boxcar design which was 30 feet long, 7 feet wide, featured side-doors, and capable of handling 10 tons of freight.
+While the M&H invented the boxcar the pioneering Baltimore & Ohio is given the nod for developing the first practical design.
+At 30 feet in length and 7 feet wide it featured side-doors and was capable of handling 10 tons of freight.

 The next major development occurred in 1870 when the industry adopted general interchange agreements, which allowed freight cars to roam outside of their home territory and onto other railroads.